Joshuah143/Twitter-bot-video/README.md

-If you are able to come up with some cool projects or want advice on this one feel free to shoot me an email at [joshua.himmens@gmail.com](mailto:joshua.himmens@gmail.com) I really enjoyed making this and I would love nothing more than an email from somebody who actually followed along <3.
+If you are able to come up with some cool projects or want advice on this one feel free to shoot me an email at [joshua.himmens@gmail.com](mailto:joshua.himmens@gmail.com) I really enjoyed making this, and I would love nothing more than an email from somebody who actually followed along <3.